anuragkr90/Ambit/Readme.txt

     It will show the detection results as [Detetion_Results(0/1) Segment_Start_Time(in seconds) Segment_End_Time(in Seconds)]
     It will also dump this output in a file.
 Change Output type or form as needed.

+    Due to some changes in the training/test the latency has increased a little bit.
+But it should be good enough for Demo